MattMoony/pretty-sorting-algorithms/README.md

 Visualizing Sorting Algorithms
 ------------------------------

-A try to make the work of sorting algorithms visible.
+A try to make the work of sorting algorithms visible.<br />
 Although the speed may not always be a 100% accurate, I hope that the project itself is still quite enjoyable.